isomerpages/mlaw-me/pages/Frequently Asked Questions.md

 <p>The Respondent will be directed by the Family Justice Courts to provide
 a copy of his Debt Repayment Plan if he is on the Debt Repayment Scheme or his Notice of Determination of Monthly Contribution if he is an undischarged bankrupt.
-If the Respondent does not submit these documents to the Maintenance Enforcement Officer, the Maintenance Enforcement Officer will conduct fact-finding to obtain the information from the Official Assignee.</p>
+If the Respondent does not submit these documents to the MEO, the MEO will conduct fact-finding to obtain the information from the Official Assignee.</p>
 <p></p>
 <p><strong>E.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Referrals to assistance</strong>
 </p>